Cole Irvin: Baltimore Orioles

 On January 26, 2023, the Athletics traded Irvin to the Baltimore Orioles with right-handed pitcher Kyle Virbitsky in exchange for infielder Darell Hernáiz.
 Irvin began the season in the O's rotation but struggled and was ultimately sent down to the Triple-A Norfolk Tides.
 He was brought back up, but as a reliever.
 He finished 1-4 in 24 games (12 starts) for Baltimore.

 During the 2024 season, Irvin was brought up from Triple-A as a reliever, but was added to the starting rotation after the Orioles lost several starters to injuries.
 In 21 games (14 starts), he compiled a 6–5 record and 4.85 ERA with 66 strikeouts across 94 2/3 innings pitched.
 Irvin was designated for assignment by the Orioles on July 30, 2024.
 He cleared waivers and was sent outright to Norfolk on August 2.
 On August 21, the Orioles selected Irvin's, adding him to their active roster.
 After four more appearances for the Orioles, Irvin was designated for assignment on September 15.

 Minnesota Twins

 On September 16, 2024, Irvin was claimed off waivers by the Minnesota Twins.
 In 4 games for the Twins, he struggled to a 12.27 ERA with 2 strikeouts over 3 2/3 innings pitched.
 Irvin was designated for assignment by Minnesota on September 25.
 He cleared waivers and was sent outright to the Triple-A St. Paul Saints on September 28.
 Irvin elected free agency on October 1.

 Doosan Bears

-On November 15, 2024, Irvin signed a one-year, $1 million deal with the Doosan Bears of the KBO League.
+On November 15, 2024, Irvin signed a one-year, $1 million contract with the Doosan Bears of the KBO League.
+He made 28 starts for Doosan in 2025, compiling an 8-12 record and 4.48 ERA with 128 strikeouts across 144 2/3 innings pitched.
+Irvin became a free agent following the season.

+Los Angeles Dodgers

+On February 1, 2026, Irvin signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple–A Oklahoma City Comets to begin the regular season.
+On July 31, the Dodgers selected Irvin's contract, adding him to their active roster.
+He made his team debut that day, pitching six innings against the Boston Red Sox in a long-relief role before being designated for assignment the following day.
+Irvin cleared waivers and was sent outright back to Oklahoma City on August 3.
+He made 28 starts for the Comets, with a 12–7 record, 3.33 ERA and 85 strikeouts.
+He led the Pacific Coast League in both wins and ERA and was second in innings pitched.